 Except for the pool, the fitness center is open 24 hours.
 Pool hours are 06:00 to 22:00.

 A legitimate five-star hotel in a great location with an excellent lounge.
 In this instance anyway, getting a suite upgrade did not require pulling any teeth as some have reported at Marriott properties.
 I would have to wait a few days to see how this hotel compared to the Westin.
-Update: The Marriott was a much better hotel for me.
+Update: The Marriott was a much better hotel.